 How did you think of this?
-Our pet chickens never fail to make us smile.
-For that reason, Sally was inspired to create a chicken-style version of the classic sheep ottoman by Francois Lalanne in her final furniture design studio at K-State.
-From the art processes of hand-felting fiber into feathers, turning wood into egg-shaped structures and casting her sculptures of chicken feet and beaks in bronze emerged Henny and Penny - the original chicken footstools.
+Chickens never fail to make us smile.
+Inspired to share this joy with the world, Sally created a chicken-style variation of the classic sheep ottoman by Francois Lalanne in her final furniture design studio at K-State in 2010.
+From the art processes of hand-felting fiber into feathers, turning wood into egg-shaped cores and casting her sculptures of chicken feet and beaks in bronze emerged Henny and Penny - the original Chicken Footstools.

 Are they cleanable?
-The hand-felted feathers are naturally dirt and moisture repelant (think of your wool sweater).
+The hand-felted feathers are naturally dirt and moisture repellent (think of your favorite wool sweater).
 Spot clean with water.
 If your feet are extra-dirty you may consider a darker breed.

 Are these indoor chickens?
 Yes.
 However, they are durable and enjoy fresh air when the occasion is right!

 What will my dog/cat do?
 Our chickens have met many-a-pet at art fairs and in homes; so far no attacks have been reported.
 We believe their disinterest might be related to the chicken's natural fiber smell.

 Are they real?
 They are as real as you choose to believe. :)

 Which came first?
 The egg.

 What is the difference between a Big Chicken and a Chicken Little?